 Children in EYFS will initially be given a sheet each week with letters, words, a shape and number of the week.
-In the summer term this will change to a fortnightly phonics sheet.
-Each day, children will choose two books to take home; one reading book for the child to 'have a go at reading' with support from parents and a library book for adults to share with their child.
+In the summer term there will also be a literacy, numeracy or topic activity.
+Three times a week, children will choose two books to take home; one reading book for the child to 'have a go at reading' with support from parents and a library book for adults to share with their child.
 Parents will be asked to record comments about their child's reading in their reading record.
-On occasions there may be specific activities based around number and literacy.